Vridhi-Wadhawan/rag-politics-qa-llamaindex/README.md

 ---

 ## Problem Statement

-Given a set of quiz-style questions related to Indian Prime Ministers, the goal is to retrieve relevant historical context from Wikipedia and generate **accurate, grounded answers** using a retrieval-augmented generation pipeline.
+Given a set of quiz-style questions about Indian Prime Ministers, the objective is to:
+1. Retrieve historically relevant context from Wikipedia, and
+2. Generate **accurate, grounded answers** using a retrieval-augmented generation pipeline.

 ---

 ## Data Ingestion

-- Wikipedia pages of all Indian Prime Ministers were collected using `wikipedia-api`
+- Wikipedia pages of all Indian Prime Ministers are collected using `wikipedia-api`
-- Each page was stored as a document with metadata:
+- Each Wikipedia page is treated as a **single document**
+- Documents are tagged with metadata:
   - `document_id` = Prime Minister’s name
-- This metadata was later used to analyze retrieval accuracy
+- This metadata is later used to analyze retrieval accuracy and grounding

 ---

 ## Indexing Pipeline

 ### Text Chunking
-- Documents were split into manageable chunks using:
+- Documents are split into overlapping chunks using **TokenTextSplitter**
-  - **TokenTextSplitter**
-  - Overlap-based chunking to preserve context continuity
+- Overlap-based chunking preserves contextual continuity across facts

 ### Embedding & Vector Index
 - Dense embeddings generated using **SentenceTransformers**
-- Chunks stored in a **LlamaIndex VectorStore**
+- Chunks are stored in a **LlamaIndex VectorStore**
-- The index was persisted and reused for downstream retrieval
+- The vector index is persisted locally to ensure reproducibility and avoid recomputation

 ---